CodethinkLabs/bloodlight-firmware/bloodview/README.md

 | <kbd>Cursor Down</kbd>  | Decrease scale in the Y direction.  |
 | <kbd>Page Up</kbd>      | Cycle current graph selection up.   |
 | <kbd>Page Down</kbd>    | Cycle current graph selection down. |

+The mouse can also be used to interact with the graphs.

+Clicking the <kbd>LEFT</kbd> mouse button on a graph will enter single graph mode.
+Clicking the <kbd>LEFT</kbd> mouse button again returns to multi-graph view.
+While in single graph view, moving the mouse up and down will rotate through the available graphs.

+Using the vertical mouse scroll wheel will alter the vertical scaling of the selected graph (or all graphs, if <kbd>Shift</kbd> is pressed).

+Using the horizontal mouse scroll wheel will alter the horizontal scaling of the selected graph (or all graphs, if <kbd>Shift</kbd> is pressed).

+Clicking the <kbd>MIDDLE</kbd> mouse button will flip a graph upside-down.